Resume Buzzwords to Avoid

 Your summary should be the most specific, compelling part of your resume.
 It’s prime real estate.
 If you open with “Results-driven professional with excellent communication skills,” you’ve wasted it.
 Open with your title, years of experience, specialization, and your most impressive achievement.

 Reviewing your own resume for buzzwords is difficult because you’re too close to the content.
-You might not even notice when you’ve slipped into generic corporate-speak.
+After staring at your resume for hours, phrases like “results-driven” and “team player” become invisible.
+You don’t notice you’ve slipped into corporate-speak because that’s how you think about your work.

 Ready to Land Your Dream Job?